LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab3-database-provisioning.md

 ## Learning Objectives

-- Use SQL Server Management Studio or preferßred IDE to provision databases
+- Use SQL Server Management Studio or preferred IDE to provision databases
 - Execute the database setup script
 - Connect provisioned databases to Flyway Desktop
 - Verify your AutoPilot environment is ready